Foster Trust & Overcome Challenges with Internal Stakeholders

 Incorporating emotional elements in stakeholder discussions fosters a more profound connection, promotes empathy, and enables a more productive working relationship.
 Sharing personal stories, demonstrating empathy, and genuinely listening to their concerns are potent tools for building trust and achieving mutual success.

 Giving trade-offs instead of outright rejection

-Navigating delicate situations where a stakeholder requests something that goes against best practices can be challenging.
+Navigating delicate situations where an internal stakeholder requests something that goes against best practices can be challenging.
 In these situations, it’s essential to prioritize your organization’s long-term success and well-being.
 While saying “no” may be necessary, providing a thoughtful explanation is crucial that helps the stakeholder understand the rationale behind your decision.
 By doing so, you protect them from potentially significant issues that could arise.

 Conrad says, “One of my early leaders said to me that he learned early in his career it’s never acceptable to say ‘no.’ It’s more acceptable to give people trade-offs—such as ‘we could do this if we do that.’
 Or ‘I’m happy to approve that, but I can’t do it without these other things.’
 Or ‘If this is a true business emergency, we should do it.
 But I need the approval of [this stakeholder], or it’s going to turn up in an internal audit.'”

 Stakeholders must perceive you as their ally, working hand in hand to achieve their objectives.
 Whether streamlining procedures or tackling substantial challenges, your commitment to the partnership should be unwavering.
 But you must also acknowledge and address any obstacles that arise along the way.
 By embracing this collaborative mindset, you position procurement as trusted partners, sitting on the same side of the table as stakeholders, dedicated to overcoming hurdles and reaching shared goals.